Digital-Avatars-and-Robotics/MUDxGodot/README.md

 ### Creating Godot interface for MUD

-Create new script in godot called mud.gd and paste this code
+Create new script in Godot called mud.gd and paste this code

 ```gdscript
 extends Node